simplylu/namespotter/README.md

 > Wikipedia.org is a vast collaborative online encyclopedia that provides free, reliable, and crowdsourced information on an extensive range of subjects.
 ### wordpress
 > WordPress.com is a user-friendly online platform that allows individuals and businesses to create and host websites or blogs without the need for advanced coding knowledge.
+### xing
+> Xing.com is a professional networking platform that facilitates business connections, career development, and industry networking, enabling users to showcase their professional profiles and engage with a global community of professionals.
 ### ycombinator
 > News.ycombinator.com is a community-driven platform that features a curated selection of technology news, articles, and discussions, showcasing the latest developments and insights from the tech industry and beyond.
 ### youtube